openenclave/openenclave/tcps/README.md

 The Intel SGX SDK can be downloaded for free at [https://software.intel.com/en-us/sgx-sdk/download](https://software.intel.com/en-us/sgx-sdk/download).

-Compiling for SGX currently requires Visual Studio 2015 (_not_ 2017) because of current limitations in the Intel SGX SDK.

 This library also requires oeedger8r, which is part of the Open Enclave SDK.
 However, a pre-built binary can also be directly downloaded:
 * [Windows binary](https://oedownload.blob.core.windows.net/binaries/oeedger8r.exe)